-Bladder cancer is more common in men and in those who are over the age of 60 (the median age at diagnosis is 69 years).
+Bladder cancer occurs when there is abnormal, uncontrolled growth of cells within the urinary bladder with the potential to spread to other parts of the body.
+It is more common in men and in those who are over the age of 60 (the median age at diagnosis is 69 years).
 Other risk factors include smoking, exposure to certain chemicals at work, chronic bladder problems or repeated urinary tract infections, family history of bladder cancer and genetic conditions (e.g Lynch Syndrome).

 Subcribe to our mailing list to get the updates to your email inbox...